timgluz/teeline/README.md

 Teeline is collection of algorithms for the Traveling Salesman Problem.
 It could be used as command-line utility or as Rust package;

-It currently implements:
+Exact algorithms:

+* branch-and-bound, exhaustive tree search with pruning;
+* Bellman-Karp-Held, dynamic algorithm

+Approximate algorithms:
 * greedy nearest neighbors using KD-tree
-* 2-opt
+* 2-opt heuristic
 * stochastic hill climbing with random restarts
 * simulated annealing
 * tabu search